 Or, maybe leave the ideas as they are and discuss them in a podcast.

 Creating content based on storytelling will help you humanize your brand.

 You can show how your products impacted your customers’ lives or how your brand got to where it is now.
 This way, you can connect with your audience on a more personal level.

 Thus, you’ll earn your customers’ loyalty, boost traffic and increase social shares.

 But, to get it right, you’ll need to align your brand with the audience.
 Think about how your brand’s message and products line up with your audience’s values and beliefs.

 8. Content Calendar

 And finally, planning content ahead of time is essential for maintaining consistency.

-A content calendar helps you remain organized, eliminates the stress of creating new content at the last minute, and generally increases your productivity.
+Using a content calendar template helps you remain organized, eliminates the stress of creating new content at the last minute, and generally increases your productivity.

 That said, put some time aside and plan your content for the next few months.
 By doing this, you’ll save yourself from a few future headaches.